 ANSWER: The Bible lists several false prophets by name.
-One of the first ones was Balaam, who was hired by Moab's king to curse Israel (Numbers 22 - 24).
-Zedekiah lied and predicted King Ahab would be victorious in battle against the Syrians (1Kings 22:11 - 24).
+Balaam was hired by Moab's king to curse Israel (Numbers 22 - 24).
+Zedekiah falsely predicted King Ahab would be victorious in battle against the Syrians (1Kings 22:11 - 24).
 Hananiah tried to refute Jeremiah's 70-year prophecy (Jeremiah 28:1 - 17).
-Ahab and Zedekiah were liars whose death Jeremiah predicted (Jeremiah 29:21).
-A prophet who was false named Shemaiah taught people to rebel against God (Jeremiah 29:24 - 32).
+Another of the many false prophets was Shemaiah, who taught Israel to rebel against God (Jeremiah 29:24 - 32).

 Noadiah was one of several false prophets during Nehemiah's time (Nehemiah 6:14).
-In the New Testament, Elymas (also called Bar-Jesus) was a sorcerer who confronted the apostle Paul on the island of Cyprus (Acts 13:6).
-Jezebel was a teacher of immorality in the church at Thyatira (Revelation 2:20).
+In the New Testament, Elymas was a sorcerer who confronted the apostle Paul on the island of Cyprus (Acts 13:6).
+Jezebel was a false teacher who promoted immorality in the church at Thyatira (Revelation 2:20).

-Prophets who teach false doctrines sound like their words are based on the Bible but instead they are calculated to destroy others.
-Those truly inspired, however, speak to build people up and to warn them so that they can repent, change, and draw closer to God.
-The book of Deuteronomy states how serious a matter it is for someone to be a false spokesman and how Israel was to punish such people.
+Prophets who teach false doctrines sound like their words are based on the Bible but instead they are chosen to destroy others.
+Deuteronomy states how serious a matter it is for someone to be a false spokesman and how Israel was to punish such people.
 In the Old Testament, the punishment for those who pretended to speak for the Eternal was the death penalty (Deuteronomy 13:5 - 6).